trueos/trueos-docs/trueos-handbook/preinstall.rst

-To determine if the chosen hardware is detected by |trueos|, start a new installation and click the :guilabel:`Hardware Compatibility` icon in the lower left corner of the :ref:`Language Selection` screen.
+To determine if the chosen hardware is detected by |trueos|, start a new installation and click the :guilabel:`Hardware Compatibility` icon in the lower left corner of the :ref:`Language` screen.

 If any problems arise with the installation, refer to the :ref:`Troubleshooting` section of this handbook.